Fun Thanksgiving Art Projects

 First up we did a tree painting using her hand and finger prints.

-I painted her hand and used her hand print as the branches and the start of the trunk.
+I painted the palm of her hand and used her hand print as the branches and the start of the trunk.

-I then painted the rest of the trunk of the tree with the brush.
+I then painted the rest of the trunk of the tree with the paint brush.

 The next step was to use her thumb print and just go crazy with leaves.